pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 And that was the method that he used.
 This has no, the method has no clear name, but it just has an address.

-So that's a smart contract.
+student: So that's a smart contract...?

-Yeah, it's a smart contract with this particular letter.
+Yeah, it's a smart contract with this particular method.
-Yeah, so you have a smart contract and that has a particular letter.
+Yeah, so you have a smart contract and that has a particular method.
 You go back here, let's check it out.
 So you see that one here, the contract, that's the smart contract.